Vicente-McMahon/TypeScript-Colour-Type/README.md

 # TypeScript-Colour-Type
-Import the function "New Colour" into your project and it will automatically type check the inputted colour
+Import the function "NewColour" into your project and it will automatically type check the inputted colour